bxparks/bigquery-schema-generator/README.md

 $ generate-schema < file.data.json > file.schema.json
 ```

-You can invoke the module directly using:
+2) You can invoke the module directly using:
 ```
 $ python3 -m bigquery_schema_generator.generate_schema < file.data.json > file.schema.json
 ```
+This is essentially what the `generate-schema` command does.

-If you retrieved this code from its [GitHub
+3) If you retrieved this code from its [GitHub
 repository](https://github.com/bxparks/bigquery-schema-generator), then you can invoke
 the Python script directly:
 ```
 $ ./generate_schema.py < file.data.json > file.schema.json
 ```

+### Schema Output

 The resulting schema file can be used in the **bq load** command using the
 `--schema` flag:
 ```
-$ bq load --schema file.schema.json mydataset.mytable file.data.json
+$ bq load --source_format NEWLINE_DELIMITED_JSON --schema file.schema.json mydataset.mytable file.data.json
 ```

 where `mydataset.mytable` is the target table in BigQuery.